immetoo/immetoo/README.md

 - The heart is ready ~10+ if no heart failure has killed it (rape,relation,school,relocation,etc)
 - Love is electric and only works with female heart and male heart connecting in etherspace

-Love needs to clean, only the first gets real love, the next only gets stockholm.
+Love needs to be clean, only the first gets real love, the next only gets stockholm.
 Which is automatic social love which works with everybody.

 Thus for unactivated/unbroken children this leaves a time window of around 10 to 12 to find heart partner.